xlab-uiuc/kube-523/demo/kube-dev-01-24/README.md

 After the create is completed, try to read the data from the path `/hello`, and you will see the command returns `world` along with a bunch of metadata.
-`kubectl exec zk-1 -- zkCli.sh read /hello`
+`kubectl exec zk-1 -- zkCli.sh get /hello`

 ## If you want to explore more, there are some optional tasks for you to try:
 - Creating a Service resource in Kubernetes to expose this application as a service